Thursday, 6 October 2011

 After the leg-burning intro on Seltun, we walked in the valley of Utla to check out the waterfall of Vettisfossen, 274 m.

 It is quite an impressive place, when you turn the corner of the gigantic notch and you see the frozen waterfall plastered to the rock wall above.
-Unfortunately we were a few week later for our mission.
+Unfortunately we were a few weeks to late for our mission.

 Jutulfossen